Eli-Sterken/Badge-Bot/README.md

 ### NOTES:

 1. This bot is still in the development phase, and may not work as expected, or at all.
+2. You can run the build script with -v for version info or -h for help.

 ### HELP: